 The information technology specialization provides a broad overview of IT management issues, to include the supporting role of info systems, telecommunications fundamentals, and the role of computers in management.

+TOIC OF CO inputers in management.

-SM-563 Managing Information Systems 3 SM 567 Business Data Communications and
+SM-563 Managing Information Systems 3

 SM-567 Business Data Communications and

 Networking 3

 SM-569 Decision Support and Expert

 Systems 3

 Technology Management Law & Policy This specialization focuses on regulatory compliance, to include transacting and marketing law, cyber security law, and the law that governs the legal use of intellectual property.

 IAE-671 Legal Aspects of Computer Security

-Logar, topoolo of computer coounty

 and Information Privacy 3

-Invention, Innovation, and the Use
+IE-717 Invention, Innovation, and the Use

 of Intellectual Property 3

-Invention, Innovation, and the Use

 SM-587 Law and Regulation of E-Commerce 3